SQ-WARE/Documentation/docs/rewards.md

 ---
 title: Recognition System
-description: Learn how the SQWARE Recognition System works: across all games you earn Points hourly and via achievements; Points may be exchangeable for the Token when available.
+description: Learn how the SQWARE Recognition System works: across all games you earn Points hourly and via achievements.
 The token is used for governance rights and platform use only.
 ---

 # Recognition System